When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 The ease at which you can start a podcast means anyone can do it.

-And the power of being the person in the seat interviewing others can have the "Oprah Effect" on you and your business – that is, you borrow others’ credibility and status by interviewing them.
+And the power of being the person in the seat interviewing others can have the "Oprah Effect" – that is, you borrow others’ credibility and status by interviewing them.

 The real beauty of podcasting is that, unlike blogging and video, you don’t require people’s 100% attention.

 Your fans and followers will fit listening to your podcast around their life – rather than the other way around.
-Often, that means during a morning run, while folding the washing, driving in the car or even during their most private task of taking a shower.
+Often, that means during a morning run, while folding the washing or even during their most private task of taking a shower.
 They take YOU with them (which kind of makes that last comment sound a little creepy now).

 I think John Lee Dumas, from EOFire, who has built up an incredibly successful podcast from nothing, really summed up how far podcasting has come and how much it’s integrated into our life now: